vibbits/NextFlow_pipelines/README.md

 # NextFlow Data Integration Pipelines
 Nextflow is a reactive workflow framework and a programming DSL that eases the writing of data-intensive computational pipelines.

 Here we provide a NextFlow 'automation glue script' which allow users running MOFA and WGCNA in tandem.
-The glue script first collect user data entry and then triggers the execution of the WCGNA (Ref) and MOFA (Ref) pipelines.
+The glue script first collect user data entry and then triggers the execution of the WCGNA (https://www.ncbi.nlm.nih.gov/pubmed/19114008) and MOFA (https://www.ncbi.nlm.nih.gov/pubmed/29925568) pipelines.

 To execute the NextFlow glue script:
 1) first, make sure you have NextFlow installed (https://www.nextflow.io/docs/latest/getstarted.html).